Revised: June 13, 2019

 - Creating content and/or collaborating with the Content Maintainer to do so.

 - Identifying a primary and secondary Content Maintainer(s) for their department.

 - Requesting permission changes for Content Maintainer (both granting and terminating access).

 - Ensuring Content Maintainer complete and remain up-to-date with CMS training and best practices.

-- Ensuring content maintenance is sustained through staff transitions.
+- Ensuring content maintenance, including social media, is sustained through staff transitions.

 Content Maintainers are responsible for the day-to-day maintenance of their website.
 Their responsibilities are: